-I absolutely adore these spanakopita triangles, they are a fabulous snack whenever l feel peckish and also can be served as an excellent starter for any meal, be it a fancy dinner, a party or just just the usual supper.
-I could eat tons of them without any feeling any trace of guilt whatsoever.
+I absolutely adore these spinach pies, they are a fabulous snack whenever l feel peckish.
+They can also can be served as an excellent starter for any meal, be it a fancy dinner, a party or just just the usual supper.

 How to fold phyllo dough into spanakopita triangles/turnovers?

 The only thing that really puts me off making them every single day is the folding bit, it is quite a time-consuming job.
 Or maybe that’s just me too impatient to see them in the oven, as l could normally spend hours in the kitchen without getting bored or complaining that l’m tired.

 But once all the triangles are folded up nicely, you know you’ll be having some serious goodies.
 So, all you need to do is:

 - lay 1 phyllo sheet on the work surface and brush generously with olive oil.
 Hold it in half, then using a sharp knife cut it into 4 strips.